Anglo – Nile International Legal Services Ltd

-Focus keyword: housing support for foreigners in egypt.
+Focus keyword: housing support for foreigners in Egypt.
 Secondary: egypt child housing order for foreign nationals, housing allowance in egypt family court, child housing (maskan al-hadana) in egypt, enforcing egypt housing orders abroad.

 egypt child housing order for foreign nationals • housing allowance in egypt family court • child housing (maskan al-hadana) in egypt • enforcing egypt housing orders abroad

-housing support for foreigners in egypt
+Housing support for foreigners in Egypt

-housing support for foreigners in egypt
+Housing support for foreigners in Egypt

 In Egyptian family practice, housing support may be ordered as child housing (maskan al-hadana) and, in defined cases, spousal housing or a rent contribution.
 This guide explains how housing support for foreigners in Egypt is claimed, what evidence courts rely on, how amounts are assessed, and how to recognise or enforce judgments abroad.

-We focus on jurisdiction, certified translations and legalisation/apostille, service (including overseas service), and realistic timelines—so outcomes are practical and enforceable for non-Egyptian clients.
+We focus on jurisdiction, certified translations and legalisation/apostille, service (including overseas service), and realistic timelines — so outcomes are practical and enforceable for non-Egyptian clients.

 Housing support for foreigners in Egypt — law & scope